readium/readium-css/docs/CSS04-multicolumn_layout.md

 - all column boxes in a row have the same column width and column height;
 - adjacent column boxes are separated by a column gap, which may contain a column rule;
 - all column gaps (and column rules) in the same row are equal;
-- column rules only appear between columns that both have content;
+- column rules only appear between columns that both have content.

 Critical shortcomings can be pointed out in the column box model:

 1. it is not possible to set properties/values on column boxes, which is why you can’t set the background of one specific column;
 2. the column box has no concept of padding, margin or borders;
-3. column boxes don’t establish containing blocks for elements with `position: fixed || absolute`.
+3. column boxes don’t establish containing blocks for elements with `position: fixed || absolute`;
+4. multicol elements with column heights larger than the viewport may pose accessibility issues.

 However, floats inside multi-column layouts are positioned with regard to the column box where they appear.